apache/doris/docs/en/docs/sql-manual/sql-functions/spatial-functions/st-distance-sphere.md

 `DOUBLE ST_Distance_Sphere(DOUBLE x_lng, DOUBLE x_lat, DOUBLE y_lng, DOUBLE y_lat)`

-计算地球两点之间的球面距离，单位为 米。传入的参数分别为X点的经度，X点的纬度，Y点的经度，Y点的纬度。
+Calculate the spherical distance between two points of the earth in meters.
+The incoming parameters are the longitude of point X, the latitude of point X, the longitude of point Y and the latitude of point Y.

-x_lng 和 y_lng 都是经度数据，合理的取值范围是 [-180, 180]。
+x_lng and y_lng are Longitude values, must be in the range [-180, 180].
-x_lat 和 y_lat 都是纬度数据，合理的取值范围是 [-90, 90]。
+x_lat and y_lat are Latitude values, must be in the range [-90, 90].

 ### example